MicrosoftDocs/quantum-docs-pr/articles/concepts/pauli-measurements.md

 # Pauli Measurements

 In the previous discussions, we have focused on computational basis measurements.
-In fact there are other common measurements that occur in quantum computing that, from a notational perspective, are convenient to express in terms of computational basis measurements.
+In fact, there are other common measurements that occur in quantum computing that, from a notational perspective, are convenient to express in terms of computational basis measurements.
-The most common set of these measurements are *Pauli measurements*.
+As you work with Q#, the most common kind of measurements that you'll run into will likely be *Pauli measurements*.
 In such cases, it is common to discuss measuring a Pauli operator, in general an operator such as $X,Y,Z$ or $Z\otimes Z, X\otimes X, X\otimes Y$ and so forth.
 Discussing measurement in terms of Pauli operators is especially common in the subfield of quantum error correction.
 In Q# we follow a similar convention; we now explain this alternative view of measurements.

 Before delving into the details of how to think of a Pauli measurement, it is useful to think about what measuring a single qubit inside a quantum computer does to the quantum state.
 Imagine that we have an $n$-qubit quantum state; then measuring one qubit immediately rules out half of the $2^n$ possibilities that state could be in.